SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Conclusions

 \section{Conclusions}

-In this paper we present a novel method for keypoint extraction that uses saliency information to extract informative regions in a point cloud.
-The method concatenates signals from the gradients w.r.t. the input, context-aware features and the descriptor features and learns to predict which descriptors have a higher chance of being matched correctly.
+In this paper we presented a novel method for keypoint extraction that uses saliency information to extract informative regions in a point cloud.
+The method concatenates saliency computed from the gradient of a pre-trained descriptor network evaluated at the input cloud, context-aware features, and the descriptor features and learns to predict which 3D points have a higher chance of being matched correctly.
 The proposed approach is descriptor-agnostic and outperforms the state-of-the-art by up to 50\% in matchability and repeatability compared to the second-best method.
+When performing geometric registration, the algorithm achieves a higher number of inliers while also finding a correct pose estimate significantly faster than the current state-of-the-art.